Open-Transactions/protocol-docs/spec/DocumentTypes.md

 # Document Type

-Open-Transactions uses XML (and some hand-written formats) for serialization of local data and network messages.
+Open-Transactions uses XML for serialization of local data and network messages.

 The specification describes all _Document Types_ that occur in Open-Transactions.